Mig-uel/docker-crash-course/README.md

 - **Isolation**: Each container runs in its own environment, preventing conflicts between applications and dependencies.
 - **Scalability**: Docker makes it easy to scale applications by running multiple containers and managing them with orchestration tools.
 - **Efficiency**: Containers share the host system's kernel, making them lightweight and fast to start compared to traditional virtual machines.

+## Docker Images (continued)

+Docker images are made up from several layers, each representing a change or addition to the image.
+When you build an image, Docker creates a new layer for each instruction in the Dockerfile.
+This layered architecture allows for efficient storage and sharing of images.

+Each layer is cached, so if you rebuild an image with the same instructions, Docker can reuse the cached layers instead of rebuilding them from scratch.
+This speeds up the build process and reduces the amount of data that needs to be transferred when sharing images.

+Typically, the first layer starts with what is known as a parent image, which typically contains the operating system and any necessary dependencies.
+From there, we can add our application code, libraries, and configurations to create a custom image.

+The next layers are built on top of the parent image, adding our application code, dependencies, and configurations.

+When we work with Docker, you'll also work with Docker Hub, which is a public repository for Docker images.
+You can find official images for popular software and libraries, as well as share your own images with the community.

+We can get parent images from Docker Hub.